kndwin/boilerplate-project-timestamp/README.md

+# kndwin
-# kndwin: using GitHub and Netlify
+Deploying using GitHub and Heroku: kndwin-fcc-timestamp.heroku.com

 # API Project: Timestamp Microservice for FCC